Ceiku/automateme/README.md

 `docker-compose up -d`

-Which can be run again when we change some of our configurations, and can be modified with two useful flags:
+When inside that subdirectory, which can be run again when we change some of our configurations, and can be modified with two useful flags:
 - `--build`: rebuilds the containers from the `Dockerfile`
 - `--remove-orphan`: if we change names or become depricated, this will remove them